-Further information is available on GOV UK.
+Further information is available on GOV.UK.

-Note: UKIMS authorised traders can not only claim the benefit of non-EU duty payment but also have the option to submit a simplified dataset of information (for movements between GB and NI only) under the simplified processes for Internal Market Movements when the Windsor Framework is implemented.
+Note: UKIMS authorised traders can not only claim the benefit of non-EU duty payment but also have the option to submit a simplified dataset of information (for movements between GB and NI only) under the simplified processes for Internal Market Movements.
 Further information about the simplified processes is available on the Simplified processes for Internal Market Movements - Introduction Guide on NICTA.